MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/extents-overview.md

 as beyond a certain point merging extents reduces rather than increases efficiency.

+> [!NOTE]
-> Note that the process of merging extents does not modify existing extents.
+> The process of merging extents does not modify existing extents.
-  Rather, a new extent is created as a merge of multiple existing extents, and then the merged extent replaces its forefathers in a single transaction.
+> Rather, a new extent is created as a merge of multiple existing extents, and
+> then the merged extent replaces its forefathers in a single transaction.

 The common "lifecycle" of an extent therefore is:
 1. The extent is created by an **ingestion** operation.